Reservieren/Reservieren/README.md

 ## 🎮 Hobbies & Fun Facts

-- 📚 Avid reader of various genres
+- Avid reader of various genres
-- ⚔️ Gamer at heart — favorites: Squad & Dark Souls
+- Gamer at heart — favorites: Squad & Dark Souls
-- 🧑‍💻 Always exploring new tech and security topics
+- Always exploring new tech and security topics
+- Always trying to learn a new language.

 ---